 FairLifts, a leader in coordinating helicopter support for aerial surveys for natural resource distributors works alongside local vendors to ensure the city of New Orleans has access to the vital resources their community needs.
 Experienced operators, pilots and ground crew work tirelessly to ensure aerial surveys are conducted safely, accurately and timely.
 State of the art helicopters fitted with innovative laser and GPS technologies can be coordinated and dispatched throughout the New Orleans and surrounding communities on-demand.

-Per the Louisiana Department of Natural Resources, an estimated 50,000 miles of desegregated pipelines bisect major highways, inter coastal waterways and railways across the state.
-A massive concentration of Louisiana pipelines that extends from the Gulf Coast onto communities located all throughout the United States is a key contributor to the overall economy.
+Per the Louisiana Department of Natural Resources, an estimated 50,000 miles of desegregated pipelines bisect major highways, intercoastal waterways, and railways across the state.
+A massive concentration of Louisiana pipelines that extend from the Gulf Coast onto communities located throughout the United States is a key contributor to the overall economy.
 As New Orleans is situated in close proximity to the Gulf of Mexico, this means a large portion of the city has pipeline installed.
 As the city is significantly more prone to flooding as a result of its nearness to the Mississippi River and Lake Pontchartrain, as well as from storm surges, maintaining pipeline integrity is crucial.

-Pipeline surveys may be conducted in a number of ways with the most effective being aerially from a helicopter.
-Not only does this provide an elevated perspective which allows for the inspection to extend for miles, operators can additionally survey more than one installation at a time.
+Pipeline surveys may be conducted in many ways with the most effective being aerially from a helicopter.
+Not only does this provide an elevated perspective which allows for the inspection to extend for miles, but operators can also survey more than one installation at a time.
 Helicopters are inherently designed to perform surveys because they can maneuver into areas traditional vehicles cannot and can fly at lower elevations producing an opportunity for closer inspection.

 Aerial pipeline surveys mitigate the need for ground crews and supplementary resources because the helicopter can easily facilitate a host of applications necessary to yield an expedited and accurate result.
 Helicopters may be utilized in preliminary surveys and right of way acquisition for major interstate pipelines as well as an array of maintenance tasks to maintain the integrity of beneficial pipeline assets.